cs130-w22/Group-A3/backend/README.md

 ### Conventions

+All API endpoints are prefixed by the provided API version string.
+In our case, there is only one version -- `/api`.
+So for example, `POST /user` is actually a `POST` request to the path `/api/user`.

 Responses are formatted with JSON.
 Variable names passed in the request are documented using `snake_case`, but responses will provide variable names that **are actually** in `camelCase`.